When a player spawns into a level, many videogames expect you to go in a certain direction. In 2D games, this is generally to the right

 - Wizards And Warriors: Fortress of Fear for the Game Boy had on on its first level.

 - It isn't intentional, but if you immediately slide left when Castlevania: Symphony of the Night starts, you can access a secret deleted area and increase your map percentage.

-- Speaking of Castlevania, in Curse of Darkness, right as the game starts, if you go all the way backwards, you come across an area with a few potions and, if you have a Lament of Innocence save file in your memory card, a statue head that restores 573 HP when used or can be sold for 5730 gold.
+- Speaking of Castlevania, in Curse of Darkness, right as the game starts, if you go all the way backwards, you come across an area with a few potions and, if you have a Lament of Innocence save file on your memory card, a Moai head that restores 573 HP when used or can be sold for 5730 gold.

 - An extremely plot-important character in Astro Boy: Omega Factor is hidden to the left at the start of one area.

 - Another one is hidden several screens upwards, in an otherwise ordinary looking area.
 Making things even more confusing, this happens only when you visit said area a second time (the first time around, there's an invisible wall).

 - In The Force Unleashed, levels often hide hidden items behind your starship after you land.